 Outside, the RDX sports a clean and contemporary look, with notable cues including a sculpted bumper, a three-dimensional grille, Acura's signature Jewel Eye headlights, and LED tail lamps.

-The cabin is characterized by a symmetrical design composed of organic shapes and upscale-looking materials.
-There's no iDrive-like control system; this means that the secondary systems are controlled by buttons and knobs, which are numerous but relatively intuitive.
+The cabin is characterized by a symmetrical design composed of organic shapes, and upscale-looking materials.
 Interior space is ample, especially for rear-seat passengers, and there's 26.1 cubic feet of cargo room available behind the second-row seats.
 Fold those seats down, and stowage space balloons to 61.3 cubic feet.

 The RDX is motivated by a 3.5-liter V6 that's smooth and refined in its power delivery.
-Output is rated at 273 horsepower and 251 lb-ft of torque, which is sent to either the front wheels (the standard configuration) or all four wheels (optional) via a six-speed automatic transmission.
+Output is rated at 279 horsepower and 252 lb-ft. of torque, which is sent to either the front wheels (the standard configuration) or all four wheels (optional) via a nine-speed automatic transmission.